swe-students-fall2025/2-web-app-goodenough/README.md

 - As a user, I want to filter artworks by year created or artistic medium, so that I can explore specific time periods or styles.
 - As a user, I want to view an artwork's process using a slider, so I can easily scrub through the creation steps.
 - As a user, I want to see a preview of the process on the homepage so that I can get a glimpse before clicking.
-- As a user, I want to follow my favorite artists, so I can stay updated when they upload new artworks.
-- As a user, I want to save artworks to a personal favorites list, so I can easily revisit pieces I love later.
-- As a user, I want to share artworks directly to social media platforms, so I can promote artists I admire.
+- As a user, I want to share my social media platforms, so I can promote myself more for people who like my art.